harshvardhaniimi/personal-website/content/blog/2022-02-13-public-transport-and-lack-thereof/index.md

 ---

+# America's deadliest road: New Port Riche, Florida

-Added on November 12, 2022.
+*Added on November 12, 2022.*

 There are two things I would like to add to this post.
-First, today I learnt about the America's deadliest road.
+First, today I learnt about America’s deadliest road.
 US-19 in New Port Riche, Florida.
-A group of researches found 60 pedestarian hotspots in the US.
-This 1 km streth topped their list.
+A group of researchers found 60 pedestrian hotspots in the US.
+This 1 km stretch topped their list.

 ![](ranks.png)